splunk/splunk-connect-for-snmp/docs/planning.md

 ## Planning Infrastructure

-A single installation of Splunk Connect for SNMP (SC4SNMP) on a machine with 16 Core/32 threads x64 and 64 GB ram will be able to handle up to 1500 SNMP TRAPs per sec.
+A single installation of Splunk Connect for SNMP (SC4SNMP) on a machine with 16 Core/32 threads x64 and 64 GB RAM will be able to handle up to 1500 SNMP TRAPs per second.

-A single installation of Splunk Connect for SNMP (SC4SNMP) on a machine with 16 Core/32 threads x64 and 64 GB ram is able to handle up to 2750 SNMP varbinds per sec.
+A single installation of Splunk Connect for SNMP (SC4SNMP) on a machine with 16 Core/32 threads x64 and 64 GB RAM is able to handle up to 2750 SNMP varbinds per second.
-As for events per second visible in Splunk, please remember that single SC4SNMP event can contain more than one varbind inside - auto aggregation/grouping feature (varbinds which are describing same thing ie. network interface will be grouped in one event).
+As for events per second visible in Splunk, please remember that a single SC4SNMP event can contain more than one varbind inside - auto aggregation/grouping feature (varbinds which are describing same thing ie. network interface will be grouped in one event).
-That is why, depending on configuration the number of events per second may vary.
+That is why, depending on configuration, the number of events per second may vary.

 When planning infrastructure for Splunk Connect for SNMP, (SC4SNMP) note the limitations highlighted above.